threadi/nested-ordered-lists-block-editor/readme.txt

 = Can I use different list-styles in one list? =

-Yes, since WordPress 6.3 you could create list where this plugin supports to set different list-styles for each list.
+Yes, you could set different list-styles for each list.

+= Can I use other icons as list points? =

+Yes, since version 2.0.0 you can use Bootstrap-, Dash- or FontAwesome-icons on each list.

 == Changelog ==